nikahmadz/pages/docs/get-started.md

 [writing posts][], and [creating pages][].

 On every content you create, start with the following [front-matter][].
-If you don't specify the `layout` value, default value is used.
+If you don't specify the value, default is used.

 [jekyllrb.com]: https://jekyllrb.com/
 [front-matter]: https://jekyllrb.com/docs/frontmatter/ "Read more"